 Due to the angle of collision, side-impact motor vehicle accidents often cause particularly serious harm to passengers.
 When a T-bone accident involves a fully loaded tractor-trailer striking a smaller vehicle, the resulting injuries can be life-altering or even fatal.

 If an injured victim can effectively prove that the truck driver, their employer, or some third party was negligent in a way that directly caused the crash, they could have grounds for civil litigation.
-A qualified personal injury lawyer could lend their experience in cases involving side-impact truck accidents in Cincinnati and work on your behalf toward compensation.
+A qualified truck accident lawyer could lend their experience in cases involving side-impact truck accidents in Cincinnati and work on your behalf toward compensation.
 If you recently experienced this type of traffic crash, seek legal help to improve your odds of success in any civil action.

 Common Causes and Effects of T-Bone Truck Wrecks